RishabhMathur06/Reddit-News-Agent-System-Using-MCP-and-ADK/README.md

 4.  **Interact:** The agent will start, and you can interact with it in the terminal.
 Try prompts like:
     - `What's the latest news?`
     - `Give me news from unrealengine`
+    - `Summarize the whole information`
+    - `Convert this whole news to speech`

 ## Project Structure Overview